Driveway Sealing Preparation

 Driveway sealing preparation can take a full day (including drying time), and it's tedious.
 The driveway sealer application phase is much faster, taking only a few hours per coat for a typical driveway.
 Most driveway sealer manufacturers recommend two coats with a minimum drying time of eight hours between coats, so this driveway sealing project will fill an entire weekend.

-The driveway sealer materials cost about $100, but you'll save about $200 in labor over a professional job.
+The best asphalt driveway sealer materials cost about $100, but you'll save about $200 in labor over a professional job.
 A power washer speeds the cleaning process, but you can do the job without it.
 In addition to a squeegee or application brush, you'll need a broom, drill, mixing paddle, duct tape, dashing brush and poly sheeting to protect painted surfaces.

 Avoid these common driveway sealing mistakes